Regaining our local focus

 Community access by cable companies used to be required, but now it is being whittled down yearly.

 Barrie is unique in that we are now very much a feeder city to Toronto, yet we still maintain our own character and identity.
 Most of us do not want to be absorbed into the GTA, as has occurred with Mississauga and even cities as far away as Oshawa.
-Nonetheless, the big broadcasters have ignored our desire for a truly independent on-air identity, and every day we inch closer to becoming just another link in the network of stations rebroadcasting Toronto news and programming.
+Nonetheless, the big broadcasters have ignored our desire for a truly independent on-air identity.
+As a result, every day we inch closer to becoming just another link in the network of stations rebroadcasting Toronto news and programming.
 It is reported that both of our region’s cable stations will soon be able to cease local programming, and that the local broadcaster is negotiating to act as a relay for Toronto.
 Without a local media source, our community will wither and dry up as so many others have done before us.
 Five Points Media strives to present the local voice, and we want to tell local stories.
 All members of our crew were born in Barrie or we have lived here a very long time.

 Barrie is our home, and we don’t want to see it lost to the profit ledgers of mainstream media, whose only interest is profiting from peddling stories from the big cities to as many people that they can force feed it to from other regions.